 Carpet Tile Cost

-Modular peel-and-stick carpet tiles generally cost between $3 and $5 per square foot, and since there’s no installation cost to speak of, they’re definitely one of the more budget-friendly flooring options.
-Plus, you can buy carpet tiles at Home Depot, on Amazon… anywhere, really.
+Modular peel-and-stick carpet tiles generally cost between $3 and $5 per square foot, and since there’s no installation cost to speak of, they’re one of the more budget-friendly flooring options.

 Broadloom (Wall-to-Wall) Carpet

-When you think of conventional carpets, you’re usually thinking of broadloom carpets—ones that are woven on a wide (or broad loom)—that cover a floor wall to wall.
+When you think of conventional carpets, you’re usually thinking of broadloom carpets—that cover a floor wall to wall.

-While broadloom carpets are a bit of their own thing (there are endless publications dedicated to educating people all about carpet), here’s a quick rundown.
+While broadloom carpets are a bit of their own thing (there are endless publications dedicated to educating people all about carpets), here’s a quick rundown.

 Broadloom Carpet Construction